sensible-hq/sensible-docs/readme-sync/v0/welcome/quickstart.md

    ![](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/images/v0/quickstart_error_1.png)

 How can you capture the policy period reliably?
 As you become more familiar with SenseML, you might guess you'd use a Document Range method, which grabs multiple lines of text, like paragraphs, after an anchor.
-But nope, this PDF doesn't fit neatly into that method, because the first line we want is also part of the anchor (the orange box), so it doesn't get included in the method match (the blue box):
+But nope, this PDF doesn't fit neatly into that method, because the first line we want is also part of the anchor (the orange box).
+As a result, the Document Range leaves out the first line of the period and only grabs the year in the method match (the blue box):

 ![](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/images/v0/quickstart_error_2.png)

 There are multiple ways to tackle this problem.
 Here's  one way: you can a [Region method](doc:region).
-A region is rectangular space defined with coordinates relative to the label.
+A region is rectangular space defined by coordinates relative to the label.

 Replace your existing policy_period field with the following field in the editor: